PrefectHQ/prefect/docs/concepts/flows.md

 ```
 </div>

+!!! note "Returning multiple states"
+    When returning multiple states, they must be contained in a `set`, `list`, or `tuple`.
+If other collection types are used, the result of the contained states will not be checked.

 ### Return a manual state

 If a flow returns a manually created state, the final state is determined based on the return value.